EdgeDLT/shrike/readme.md

 # Shrike

 Shrike is a set of tools built for the purpose of Neo blockchain data analysis.
-The infrastructure comprises of three components:
+The infrastructure comprises three components:

 **Indexer** - Synchronizes a NeoGo node, retrieves blockchain data, and processes it into a relational DB.